obieh/AWS-IAM-MANAGEMENT/README.md

 ![](./img/Pasted%20image.png)

 ### If you are using an IAM account(Account you configured on AWS-CLI).
-Be sure the account have these permissions
+Be sure the account have these permissions.

 ```jason
 {